YOU MUST APPLY FOR FORGIVENESS

-The PPP loan you took through us in 2020 is NOW ELIGIBLE to be totally or partially forgiven, but you will need to apply for forgiveness through CLEAR MOUNTAIN BANK’S LOAN FORGIVENESS PORTAL.
-It is especially important for those who received a PPP loan in April or May of 2020, to apply for forgiveness immediately as your no-payment period may be coming to an end.
+The PPP loans you took through us in 2020 and 2021 are NOW ELIGIBLE to be totally or partially forgiven, but you will need to apply for forgiveness through CLEAR MOUNTAIN BANK’S LOAN FORGIVENESS PORTAL.
+It is especially important for those who received a PPP loan through us in 2020 to apply for forgiveness IMMEDIATELY as your no-payment period is coming to an end.
+This is imperative to minimize the chance of required loan payments being imposed before the forgiveness application can be processed.
+Furthermore, most loans that originated in 2021 are eligible for the forgiveness process.

 IMPORTANT – INFO YOU WILL NEED TO ENTER IN THE PORTAL*: